ShashankRajput90/shashankrajput90/README.md

 ### Hi there 👋 I'm Shashank Lodhi

 A Sophomore Student and a passionate Developer From India, exploring the world of ML.
+I also do a bit of graphic design !
 I love Building cazy Stuff From Window a using web and native Technologies!